-Enforce Troop Rules to Avoid Inappropriate Language or Behavior
+Enforce Troop Rules

 Create a troop agreement and/or have everyone sign the Girl Code of Conduct.
-Together, your troop can decide on a set of troop rules that include guidelines for appropriate behavior and language for the group as well as consequences for straying from these rules.
-You could even post the agreed-upon troop rules right next to the Girl Scout Promise and Law in your meeting space and refer back to them as needed.
+Together, your troop can decide on a set of rules that include guidelines for appropriate behavior and language for the group as well as consequences for straying from these rules.
+You could even post the agreed-upon troop rules in your meeting space and refer back to them as needed.

-Reinforce the Girl Scout Law when Bullying Occurs
+Reinforce the Girl Scout Law

 - Point out that no one wants to be told how to do something and that there’s a difference between suggesting and demanding.

-- Review the Girl Scout Promise, especially “considerate and caring”, “respect myself and others”, and “be a sister to every Girl Scout”.
+- Review the Girl Scout Promise, especially “considerate and caring,” “respect myself and others,” and “be a sister to every Girl Scout.”

 - Stress the importance of upholding good behavior in troop meetings and in everyday life.